microsoft/generative-ai-for-beginners/15-rag-and-vector-databases/README.md

 - *Hybrid* - a combination of both keyword and vector search.

 A challenge with retrieval comes in when there is no similar response to the query in the database, the system will then return the best information they can get, however, you can use tactics like set up the maximum distance for relevance or use hybrid search that combines both keywords and vector search.
 In this lesson we will use hybrid search, a combination of both vector and keyword search.
+We will store our data into a dataframe with columns containing the chunks as well as embeddings.

 ### Vector Similarity

 The retriever will search through the knowledge database for embeddings that are close together, the closest neighbour, as they are texts that are similar.
 In the scenario a user asks a query, it is first embedded then matched with similar embeddings.
 The common measurement that is used to find how similar different vectors are is cosine similarity which is based on the angle between two vectors.

-> cosine similarity formula

 We can measure similarity using other alternatives we can use are Euclidean distance which is the straight line between vector endpoints and dot product which measures the sum of the products of corresponding elements of two vectors.